Leave this site

 Do our structures/systems help everyone to thrive? |

-Working with our Staff Networks to identify and challenge old thinking and practices.
+Working with our staff networks to identify and challenge old thinking and practices.
 Rooting out attitudes with no place in policing via our Professional Standards Department.
-Seeking to understand the experience of individuals through “Our Survey”. |
+Seeking to understand the experience of individuals through the force wellbeing survey. |